unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 }
 ```

-The next step is to define the function using the corect macro:
+The next step is to define the function using the correct macro:

 ```
 #include <uk/syscall.h>